 GeoHazards International (the "Organization") was established in 1991 as a non-profit organization to improve the safety of communities at risk from geological hazards.
+The Organization's mission is to save lives by empowering at-risk communities worldwide to build resilience ahead of disasters and climate impacts.
 Current Organization initiatives include projects in India, Nepal, Bhutan, Haiti and the Dominican Republic.
-Other programs include public education and outreach to raise awareness of earthquake risk.
+The Organization's solutions emphasize pre-disaster mitigation, preparedness, and building local capacity to manage risk.
+Much of the work targets school and hospital readiness while also educating people how to safeguard their families and neighborhoods.